 LG LMV2031ST Exhaust Fan Motor Replacement — Step-by-Step Guide

-In my 15 years of appliance repair, the LMV2031ST exhaust fan motor is one of the top five components I replace on this particular LG over-the-range unit — I’d estimate I’ve done this specific repair close to 40 times, and the failure pattern is remarkably consistent.
-Before I ever pull this microwave apart, the first thing I check is whether the motor shaft spins freely by hand after cutting power, because a seized motor from grease buildup can mimic the exact same symptom as a failed winding, and those two problems have different solutions.
-If the shaft turns with resistance but isn’t locked up solid, there’s a real chance you can clean and save the motor rather than replace it outright.
-If you’ve got basic mechanical comfort, a set of proper Torx bits, and you follow this guide carefully, this is absolutely a repair you can do yourself on a Saturday morning.
+Hi, I’m Drew Callahan.
+With over 80,000 miles traveled across North America in three different rigs, I’ve gained hands-on experience fixing appliances in all sorts of climates.
+I’ve replaced parts on dryers, washers, fridges, and ice makers in garages, campgrounds, and RVs — all out of necessity.
+Among the repairs I frequently tackle, the LMV2031ST exhaust fan motor stands out as one of the top five components I replace on this LG over-the-range microwave.
+I’ve done this repair close to 40 times, and I can tell you that the failure pattern is remarkably consistent.
+Before I even think about disassembling this microwave, I always check whether the motor shaft spins freely by hand after cutting power.
+A seized motor from grease buildup can mimic a failed winding, and these two problems require different solutions.
+If the shaft turns with some resistance but isn’t locked up, there’s a good chance you can clean it and save the motor instead of replacing it.
+If you have basic mechanical skills and a proper set of tools, I’m confident that you can handle this repair yourself on a Saturday morning.

 Exhaust Fan Motor Replacement – LG LMV2031ST Over-the-Range Microwave

-The exhaust fan motor in your LG LMV2031ST over-the-range microwave is responsible for ventilating cooking vapors and odors from your cooktop.
-When this motor fails, it typically results from worn bearings, damaged windings, or accumulated grease causing the motor to seize.
-This repair is rated as MODERATE difficulty due to the need to work with electrical components and access the motor housing through the microwave’s upper ventilation compartment.
-Most homeowners with basic electrical knowledge and proper tools can complete this repair in 45-60 minutes.
+When your LG LMV2031ST over-the-range microwave’s exhaust fan motor fails, it’s often due to worn bearings, damaged windings, or grease buildup causing it to seize.
+This repair falls under MODERATE difficulty because it involves working with electrical components and accessing the motor housing through the upper ventilation compartment of the microwave.
+Most homeowners with basic electrical knowledge and the right tools can complete this repair in about 45-60 minutes.

 Symptoms